Internet-Draft SCITT Architecture December 2024

 A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt.

 The same Signed Statement may be independently registered in multiple Transparency Services, producing multiple, independent Receipts.
-The multiple receipts may be attached to the unprotected header of the Signed Statement, creating a Transparent Statement.
+The multiple Receipts may be attached to the unprotected header of the Signed Statement, creating a Transparent Statement.

-4.4.
-Transparent Statements
+7. Transparent Statements

-The Client (which is not necessarily the Issuer) that registers a Signed Statement and receives a Receipt can produce a Transparent Statement by adding the Receipt to the Unprotected Header of the Signed Statement.
+The Client (which is not necessarily the Issuer) that registers a Signed Statement and receives a Receipt can produce a Transparent Statement by adding the Receipt to the unprotected header of the Signed Statement.
 Client applications MAY register Signed Statements on behalf of one or more Issuers.
 Client applications MAY request Receipts regardless of the identity of the Issuer of the associated Signed Statement.

 When a Signed Statement is registered by a Transparency Service a Receipt becomes available.
 When a Receipt is included in a Signed Statement a Transparent Statement is produced.